JoshBricker30/ENG3/README.md

 This assignment, while simple, was a good reminder that even though there are many different ways to build a part, there are methods that are much easier than others.
 For this assignment, I reaized I could expedite operations significantly if I built the part starting from the front view rather than the top; additionally, since the part is symmetric, I only needed to sketch the right part and I could mirror at the end for the complete structure.
 While not recommended for the actual Onshape exam, I think the best way to do the multiple iterations of these parts is through configurations.
 As we can't check our answers after each question and submit them at all one go, if one of our earlier iterations turns out to be incorrect, I can easily revert back to an old configuration.

-## Onshape Certification Prep Part 1 - Single Part
+## Onshape Certification Prep Part 2 - Multi Part Studio

 ### Assignment Description

-In our first Onshape assignment, we had to create a hanger bracket merely from drawings, with no supplemental instructions.
-We had 3 views available: the top, side, and isometric view.
-This was also practice for me on what view to choose to start your first sketch on; because of the side looks concave while the top drawing is rectangular, it made sense to start with the side view.
+For further practice before our Onshape exam, we had to create a Cylinder Assembly using a multi-part studio.
+We were given 6 parts to model and 5 configurations to answer questions about.
+From Mr. Miller's hint, I know that this assignment is going to be highly similar to what we see on the exam, so I should practice this a couple times.

 ### Evidence